Tutorial - Getting Started with PCB Design

 - To graphically edit the shape of a wire, Click once to select it first, then Click and hold on a segment or vertex to move it.

-- Whenever a wire crosses the connection point of a component, or is terminated on another wire, Altium Designer will automatically create a junction.
+- Whenever a wire crosses the connection point of a component, or is terminated on another wire, a junction will automatically be created.

 - A wire that crosses the end of a pin will connect to that pin, even if you delete the junction.
 Check that your wired circuit looks like the figure shown, before proceeding.